andrewpat24/hushpass/README.md

 # HushPass
-Share sensitive documents without worrying about them falling into the wrong hands.
+Share sensitive documents without worrying about them falling into the wrong hands with our encrypted file share service.